Search engine: Search engine bias

 Although search engines are programmed to rank websites based on some combination of their popularity and relevancy, empirical studies indicate various political, economic, and social biases in the information they provide and the underlying assumptions about the technology.
-These biases can be a direct result of economic and commercial processes (e.g., companies that advertise with a search engine can become also more popular in its organic search results), and political processes (e.g., the removal of search results to comply with local laws).
+These biases can be a direct result of economic and commercial processes (e.g., companies that advertise with a search engine can also become more popular in its organic search results), and political processes (e.g., the removal of search results to comply with local laws).
 For example, Google will not surface certain neo-Nazi websites in France and Germany, where Holocaust denial is illegal.

 Biases can also be a result of social processes, as search engine algorithms are frequently designed to exclude non-normative viewpoints in favor of more "popular" results.
 Indexing algorithms of major search engines skew towards coverage of U.S.-based sites, rather than websites from non-U.S. countries.

 Google Bombing is one example of an attempt to manipulate search results for political, social or commercial reasons.

 Several scholars have studied the cultural changes triggered by search engines, and the representation of certain controversial topics in their results, such as terrorism in Ireland, climate change denial, and conspiracy theories.